Health Sciences BS/Pre-Physician Assistant

 The Health Sciences BS/Pre-Physician Assistant program provides all the foundation and prerequisite coursework needed to apply to graduate Physician Assistant schools.
 The 4-year Health Sciences BS offers greater flexibility to complete undergraduate degree requirements, and to prepare a portfolio of coursework and activities needed for admission into a graduate PA program.
 Additionally, Additionally, students gain more opportunities to incorporate extra-curricular experiences like study abroad or intercollegiate athletics.

 MARCH 1 - Regular Decision

-The degree requirements for the MS in Physician Assistant Studies are the same for the five-year and the Pre-Physician Assistant option and completed in the same amount of time.
+The graduate degree requirements for the MS in Physician Assistant Studies are the same regardless of the undergraduate pathway.
+The graduate program requires two years of fulltime study.

-Students in the Pre-Physician Assistant option are not guaranteed admission to the MS Physician Assistant Studies professional phase portion of the program.
-Pre-Physician Assistant option students must complete an application using CASPA (Centralized Application Service for Physician Assistants) by the stated deadline the year prior to their desired master’s degree enrollment date.
-All Pre-Physician Assistant option applicants with a CASPA calculated cumulative GPA and science GPA of 3.25, as well as at least 200 direct patient contact hours will be invited for an admissions interview.
+Students in the Pre-Physician Assistant major are not guaranteed admission to the MS Physician Assistant Studies program.
+Pre-Physician Assistant students must complete an online application using CASPA (Centralized Application Service for Physician Assistants) by the stated deadline, typically the year prior to their desired master’s degree enrollment date.
+All Pre-Physician Assistant major applicants with a CASPA calculated cumulative GPA and science GPA of 3.25, as well as at least 200 direct patient contact hours will be invited for the graduate program's admissions interview.
 Admission to the MS in Physician Assistant Studies is selective.